pr0me/binaryninja-api/docs/dev/workflows.md

 These foundational workflows are designed to be cloned and customized to create new workflows tailored to specific needs.
 By leveraging these base workflows, you can build upon existing analyses and extend the capabilities of Binary Ninja.

+!!! note
-**_NOTE:_** The workflow settings default to the meta workflows to facilitate seamless integration and customization by installed plugins or scripts.
+	The workflow settings default to the meta workflows to facilitate seamless integration and customization by installed plugins or scripts.
 This approach ensures that multiple plugins can extend or modify the analysis pipeline without conflicting with the core workflows.
-The term "meta" reflects the workflow’s role as a flexible and composable foundation, enabling collaborative customization while preserving the integrity of the default analyses.
+The term "meta" reflects the workflow's role as a flexible and composable foundation, enabling collaborative customization while preserving the integrity of the default analyses.

+!!! note
-**_NOTE:_** Binary Ninja’s analysis is structured through the Workflow system, providing immediate extensibility for interposing custom analysis steps.
-While most Activities within the Workflow represent specific analysis tasks, some serve purely to maintain the pipeline’s functionality.
+	Binary Ninja's analysis is structured through the Workflow system, providing immediate extensibility for interposing custom analysis steps.
+While most Activities within the Workflow represent specific analysis tasks, some serve purely to maintain the pipeline's functionality.
 These non-analysis Activities are transitional and will be phased out as we refine and modernize the underlying infrastructure.

 Additionally, some Activities currently act as containers for multiple analysis steps.
 As we continue to evolve the foundational models, these composite Activities will be further decomposed and restructured to enhance clarity, flexibility, and granularity in the analysis pipeline.